Ford Focus review - Practicality, comfort and boot space

 In this review

-- 1Ford Focus reviewThe Ford Focus is a great-handling family hatchback that matches is rivals on interior quality and cabin space
+- 1Ford Focus reviewThe Ford Focus is a great-handling family hatchback that matches its rivals on interior quality and cabin space

-- 2Engines, performance and driveIn either of its two suspension configurations, the Focus is more fun than a family car has any right to be
+- 2Engines, performance and driveOffering typically superb handling, the Focus is more fun than a family car has any right to be

-- 5Practicality, comfort and boot space - currently readingPlenty of space in the cabin for a family with fast-growing children - and the boot should be just about big enough to cope with their luggage too
+- 5Practicality, comfort and boot space - currently readingThere's plenty of space in the Ford Focus cabin - and the boot should be just about big enough to cope with family life